As always, with a new year comes new trends in the world of retail and ecommerce.

 — Avi Ben-Zvi, Group Director of Paid Social at Tinuiti

-In 2021, we can expect to see social commerce become an even more integral part of the ecommerce experience for brands and shoppers alike.
+As a part of emerging retail trends, we can expect to see social commerce become an even more integral part of the ecommerce experience for brands and shoppers alike.

 Retail Trend #2: A New Approach to Influencer Marketing